mrmattson/next/index.md

 - "Reactive" views for building user interfaces
 - High performance also with many DOM nodes
-- No Side Effects
+- Highly extensible and not opinionated

 Riot.js is an "open stack".
 It's meant for developers who want to avoid framework specific idioms.
-The generic tools let you mix and match design patterns.
+The generic tools let you mix and match design patterns you prefer most.

 ## Conclusion

 Riot.js is Web Components for everyone.
 Think React + Polymer but without the bloat.
 Its API is heavily inspired by Vue.js but it contains instead just the bare minimum to build a modern frontend project.
 It's intuitive to use and it weighs almost nothing.
 And it works today.
 No reinventing the wheel, but rather taking the good parts of what's there and making the simplest tool possible.

-Riot.js design was driven by [*The Zen of Python, by Tim Peters*](https://en.wikipedia.org/wiki/Zen_of_Python) philosophy, it's our mantra:
+The Riot.js design was driven by [*The Zen of Python, by Tim Peters*](https://en.wikipedia.org/wiki/Zen_of_Python) philosophy, that's our mantra:

 > Beautiful is better than ugly.<br/>
 > Explicit is better than implicit.<br/>